patcon/nodescription.net-v2/notes.md

 science and systems, but also deeply grounded in human-scale concerns like empathy and interdependance (h/t AMB).
-And it feels like it doesn't hurt to have a skepticism of overly hierarchical systems and authority-based leadership (while minimizing relational leadership).
+And it feels like it doesn't hurt to have a skepticism of overly hierarchical systems and authority-based leadership (which often minimize relational leadership).

 The development and explanation of the theory might have to move at a slower pace, but I just wanted to bookmark the scope as a list of